eastgenomics/eris/README.md

 # Eris: Django apps for panel management and variant storage

 ## Note
-Eris is currently still in active pre-release development, as of 23rd January 2024.
+Eris is currently still in active pre-release development, as of 4th March 2024.

 ## Purpose